 Introduces basic painting tools, materials, techniques and elements of composition, color, gesture and value.
-Projects will involve observational painting with a focus on Still Life and it's relationship to volume and form on a twodimensional plane.
-Assignments include painting, drawing, assigned readings and group critiques of painting projects.
+Direct observation of reality in relation to volume and form on a two-dimensional plane with a focus on the human form.
+Assignments include painting, readings and critique of projects.